Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-65-leaps-of-faith.md

 "Later."
 She winked at him with her trademark big grin.
 "I wanna make the best of my time before you get into tillage and planting."

-"I thought you *liked* how I plow…"
+"I thought you *liked* how I plow..."

 "Pervert."
 She smirked, and frisbeed a menu at him.
 "I’ve got tables to wait.
 Try not to whine too much."
 And with that she stood back up and spun away from him with a cute little swish of her skirt...

 "I’ll have the usual!" he called after her, feeling better already.
 She turned, grinned, waggled her notepad at him, and got back to work.
 Austin sat back and let out a deep breath.
 He still felt beaten-up, but that’d mend.
-And she sure looked pretty as hell with that ring on her finger…
+And she sure looked pretty as hell with that ring on her finger...

 Yeah.